gsaldutti/gsaldutti/README.md

 I'm Gregg Saldutti

  Senior Business Analyst with 20+ years of experience in the financial services industry.
 Combine strong business and technical acumen to help firms raise efficiency, reduce costs, and harness new applications.

+Rutgers University’s 24-week FinTech Bootcamp program focused on financial programming, machine learning applications, and blockchain and cryptocurrency.
+(May 2022)